Truck Payload Capacity Calculator

 | One-ton | 14,000 | 8,000 | 6,000 |

-Weight distribution is therefore just as important as total weight.
+Weight distribution is therefore just as important as total weight for truck payload capacity.
 Heavy items should usually be placed low and as close to the center of the vehicle as practical, often between the axles or slightly forward of the rear axle in a pickup bed.
 Poorly distributed cargo can reduce steering traction, increase sway, and make braking less stable.
 The calculator does not evaluate balance, axle split, or tie-down security.

 Modifications can also change the real numbers.
 A steel front bumper, winch, slide-in camper hardware, larger wheels and tires, or a contractor body may add substantial weight before any passengers or cargo are loaded.
 If your truck has been modified, the published curb weight may no longer reflect reality.
 In that situation, the most reliable approach is to weigh the truck on a certified scale in its current configuration and use that measured value as the curb weight input.